 ][2.1.5.3 Disposition of Patterns, Core Boxes, and Templates

 Substantially make and put together with screws the boxes and crates for the packing and shipment of patterns, core boxes and templates so that they can be used several times.
 Plainly mark each box and crate to indicate its contents.
-Thoroughly clean all patterns, core boxes and templates [including those loaned to the Contractor by the Government] used, crate and deliver in first-class condition with a list of same in duplicate to [ ] before final payment is made.
+Thoroughly clean all patterns, core boxes and templates [including those loaned to the Contractor by the Government] used, crate and delivered in first-class condition with a list of same in duplicate to [ ] before final payment is made.
 The Contracting Officer reserves the right to withhold payment for final parts made from any pattern until such pattern is delivered.
 Varnish patterns and core boxes and give all templates a coat of an approved paint before being crated.
 Replace any pattern, core box or template lost in shipment or damaged.

 ]2.1.6 Castings

 Each casting and castings weighing more than 225 required kg 500 required pounds must bear cast or stamped heat numbers.
 Submit detail drawings for each casting.
 Deviations from the dimensions of castings shown must not exceed amounts that impair the strength of castings by more than 10 percent as computed from the dimensions shown.
 Dimensions of castings shown on approved detail drawings are finished dimensions.
-Castings that are warped or otherwise distorted or that are oversize to an extent that interfere with proper fit with other parts of the machinery or structure will be rejected.
+Castings that are warped or otherwise distorted or that are oversized to an extent that interfere with proper fit with other parts of the machinery or structure will be rejected.
 The structure of metal in castings must be homogeneous and free from excessive nonmetallic inclusions.
 Excessive segregation of impurities or alloys at critical points in castings will be cause for rejection.
 Do not make repairs to castings prior to approval.
 Minor surface imperfections not affecting the strength of casting may be welded in the "green" if approved.
 Surface imperfections will be considered minor when the depth of the cavity prepared for welding is the lesser of

 20 percent of the actual wall thickness or 25 mm 1 inch.
 Defects other than minor surface imperfections may be welded only when specifically authorized in accordance with the following requirements: